 2. Permanent Staff

-be full-time and available for at least two years
+- full-time and available for at least two years;

-be in accordance with the standards for working conditions provided under Australian industrial laws
+- in accordance with the standards for working conditions provided under Australian industrial laws including salary; and

-To be eligible, the nominee (the potential employee) must apply under one of the three streams:
+The nominee must apply under one of the three streams:

-The Temporary Residence Transitional Stream is for subclass 457 visa holders who have worked in Australia on their visa for 2 years out of the last 3 in the nominated occupation (immediately preceding the nomination).
+- the Temporary Residence Transitional Stream is for subclass 457 or subclass 482 (TSS) visa holders who have worked in Australia on their visa for 3 out of the last 4 years in the nominated occupation;

-The Direct Entry Stream is for people who have never, or only briefly, worked in the Australian labour market.
+- the Direct Entry Stream is for people who have not, or only briefly, worked in Australia;

 The importance of an employment contract